Iranian cuisine cook rice

 Although Iran is part of the Middle East, it has close ties to Europe, the Far East and Africa, owing to its central place on the Silk Road trade route.The food of Iran, its history stretching back centuries and impressing itself on other cuisines across the globe (“Mughal” cuisine, served in so many Indian restaurants, is derivative of Persian cooking), is so much more textured than hearty kebabs and fluffy pilafs.Iranian cuisine is gaining popularity in multicultural cities such as London, Los Angeles, Washington, D.C., Vancouver, and Toronto, which have significant Iranian populations.
 Los Angeles and its environs, in particular, are well known for the number and quality of Iranian restaurants, which are usually centered around kebab, but also serve various Iranian stews and other traditional dishes.

 Iranians pride themselves on their skill in preparation of rice, and there are a vast number of varieties of two common dishes, polo and chelo.
 Polo consists of vegetables or meat cooked and mixed with rice, whereas chelo is prepared over the course of many hours with crustier rice topped with sauces.

-at first a specialty of Safavid Empire‘s court cuisine, evolved by the end of the 16th century CE into a major branch of Iranian cookery.
-Traditionally, rice was most prevalent as a major staple item in northern Iran and the homes of the wealthy, while bread was the dominant staple in the rest of the country.
+at first, a specialty of Safavid Empire‘s court cuisine, evolved by the end of the 16th century CE into a major branch of Iranian cookery.
+Traditionally, rice was most prevalent as a major staple item in northern Iran and the homes of the wealthy, white bread was the dominant staple in the rest of the country.

 Varieties of rice in Iran include gerde, domsia, champa, doodi (smoked rice), Lenjan (from Lenjan County), Tarom (from Tarom County), anbarbu, and others.The following table includes three primary methods of cooking rice in Iran.